|Kawasaki Heavy Industries & CSR Sifang C151C|

 These trains have yet to enter service.

-The C151C trains are painted in a silver base coast, with a central yellow, red and black and band running the length of the train.
-Like the C151B, the front of the train was sloped to create a streamlined look.
-All C151C trains were equipped with Thales SelTrac Communications-Based Train Control (CBTC).
+The C151C trains are the first mainline NSEWL trains to be delivered in LTA’s base livery.
+They are painted in a white base coast, with a central red and green running the length of the train, representing the colors of the North South Line and East West Line.
+Similar to the C151B, the front of the train was sloped to create a streamlined look.
+All C151C trains are equipped with Thales SelTrac Communications-Based Train Control (CBTC).

 All C151C trains are comprised of six cars with open gangway connections between all cars.
 Each car has eight doors, four on each side.
 Priority seats are located in every car, near the doors.